T (SEPTA Metro): Active fleet

 The entire T network is run using Kawasaki Series 9000 light rail vehicles, nicknamed "K-cars".
 These K-cars are the only modern unidirectional streetcars in the United States, featuring a single cab and doors on the right side only.
 Introduced in the early-1980s, they replaced the PCC streetcar which had served Philadelphia in one form or another since 1940.
-While the other American subway–surface systems, the MBTA Green Line and Muni Metro, collaborated with Boeing on the SLRV, Philadelphia was able to avoid that vehicle's misfortune due to the system's delays in deciding on a vehicle and finalizing funding.
+While the other American subway–surface systems (the MBTA Green Line and Muni Metro) collaborated with Boeing on the SLRV, Philadelphia was able to avoid that vehicle's misfortune due to the system's delays in deciding on a vehicle and finalizing funding.

 No vehicles have been added to the fleet since the 1980s, but the fleet was refurbished by SEPTA staff around 2000.
 Vehicles include air conditioning, large windows, door-opening sensors for the rear doors, and an automated system to display and announce upcoming stops.

-K-Car no. 9000 was painted in a special heritage scheme in March 2024.
+K-Car no. 9000 was painted in a special heritage scheme (reminiscent of the one it wore when new in 1980).in March 2024.

+Car 9100 was also painted into the scheme the following year.

 Future rolling stock

-In 2023, SEPTA awarded a $714.2 million contract to Alstom Transportation for 130 new low-floor trolleys, with an option for 30 more.
-The trolleys will be of Alstom's Citadis family, measuring 80 ft in length.
-The 100% low-floor design means that they will be fully accessible and ADA-compliant, whereas the current Kawasaki trolleys from the early 1980's are not.
-The trolleys will be used on SEPTA's subway–surface lines and its Route 15 in Philadelphia, and its Routes 101 and 102 in neighboring Delaware County.
-The first trolley is expected to be delivered from Alstom in the spring of 2027, with the last trolley to be delivered some time in 2030.
+In 2023, SEPTA awarded a $714.2 million contract to Alstom Transportation for 130 new low-floor LRVs, with an option for 30 more.
+The LRVs will be of Alstom's Citadis family, measuring 80 ft in length.
+The 100% low-floor design means that they will be fully accessible and ADA-compliant, whereas the current Kawasaki LRVs from the early 1980's are not.
+The LRVs will be used on SEPTA's T, its G in Philadelphia, and its D in neighboring Delaware County.
+The first LRV is expected to be delivered from Alstom in the spring of 2027, with the last LRV to be delivered in 2030.